 A wide range of help resources are available to help you get the most out of the Pressbooks.
 Check out the list below and, if you need assistance or have any questions, contact Ask the Library.

-The Library cannot provide assistance with content creation, copy editing or peer review.
+The Library cannot provide assistance with content creation or copy editing.
 We recommend joining the Community of Practice where you can seek advice and share tips with other authors.
 For details, contact Ask the Library.

 As the copyright holder, authors have overarching ownership and ongoing responsibility of textbooks they create through the Collective.
 The Library will house a copy permanently in the institutional repository (ROR).